Cano returns, leads Mets past Nationals

 The Nationals took a 1-0 lead on Trea Turner's RBI single in the second.
 Lagares tied it with a homer leading off the third.
 It was his third of the season and first since May 5.

-The Mets added three runs in the sixth, including RBI singles by Amed Rosario and McNeil.
+The Mets added three runs in the sixth, with Amed Rosario driving in two and McNeil another on a pair of singles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)